shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 Telling stories is in human nature.
 Stories define how we consume information.

-## Key Concept
-What is the topic, what are the issue.
-Unique story or have a twist or sth to say.
-- Give 2+2 (simple deduction)
-- Book is more than one idea.
-- care about story: imply meaning, to enable discover meaning
-- during the story object can inherit meaning and emotional value
-- story is examplles ?
-- Archetypes - are often symbols represented in literature and in art by symbols .

----
+to create emotional experience
+Expand our view of the world

 # Medium
-- Every medium have it own narration style.
+Every medium have it own narration style.
 Linear narrative is not enough for games.
-- See or listen not as powerful as play themselves
+See or listen not as powerful as play themselves.
+And structure in games is not as important.

+#### Format
+- Series

-## Literary genre
+## Literary genres

-### Poetry
-(liryka) (podmiot liryczny)
+**Poetry** (liryka) (podmiot liryczny)

-### Drama
-(bohater)
-Na scenie
-comedy, tragedy, dramat
+**Drama** (bohater) Na scenie  comedy, tragedy, dramat

-### Fiction/nonfiction
-(epika) (narrator)

- nowela, opowiadanie, powieść, bajka epigramatyczna, bajka narracyjna, epopeja (epos), przypowieść.
+**Fiction / Nonfiction** (epika) (narrator)  nowela, opowiadanie, powieść, bajka epigramatyczna, bajka narracyjna, epopeja (epos), przypowieść.

-**Przypowieść** (inaczej parabola)    w którym przedstawione postacie i zdarzenia nie są ważne ze względu na swe cechy jednostkowe, lecz mają wagę jako przykłady uniwersalnych prawideł ludzkiej egzystencji, postaw wobec życia i kolei losu. Świat przedstawiony przypowieści to zbiór sytuacyjnych wykładników jakiejś ogólnej prawdy moralnej, Mimo że przypowieść często ma rozwiniętą fabułę, to zawsze pozostaje ona z racji swego przykładowego charakteru silnie uschematyzowana i uboga w realia, które podlegają tu rygorystycznej selekcji ze względu na nadrzędny sens utworu.
+-  **Parable** (przypowieść)  w którym przedstawione postacie i zdarzenia nie są ważne ze względu na swe cechy jednostkowe, lecz mają wagę jako przykłady uniwersalnych prawideł ludzkiej egzystencji, postaw wobec życia i kolei losu. Świat przedstawiony przypowieści to zbiór sytuacyjnych wykładników jakiejś ogólnej prawdy moralnej, Mimo że przypowieść często ma rozwiniętą fabułę, to zawsze pozostaje ona z racji swego przykładowego charakteru silnie uschematyzowana i uboga w realia, które podlegają tu rygorystycznej selekcji ze względu na nadrzędny sens utworu.
 Właściwa interpretacja przypowieści wymaga przejścia od jej znaczenia literalnego do ukrytego znaczenia alegorycznego (alegoria) lub moralnego.

-**exemplum** (przykład) - odwołuje się do świata znanego swoim odbiorcom,
+-  **Exemplum** (Stories are examples ) odwołuje się do świata znanego swoim odbiorcom

-**Mystery** - Fiction story that revolves around discovering secrets or solving crimes

-**Folktale** - belie with exaggerated chracters and obstacles that is passed down over
+-  **Folktale** - belie with exaggerated characters and obstacles that is passed down over
   - Myth  - sacred and explain how things cam eto be
   - Tall Tale - humorous
   - Fairy Tail  - happy end with magic
   - Fable - teach morals with animals as char.
   - Legend - based on real person but cannot be proven

-#### Gatunki pograniczne
- to gatunki z pogranicza literatury, nauki i publicystyki, np. esej, felieton, reportaż.
+-  **Science and journalism** (Gatunki pograniczne) to gatunki z pogranicza literatury, nauki i publicystyki, np. esej, felieton, reportaż.
 Bio

-## Game vs. Player story domination
+## Games vs Player
-Game vs. Player story domination
-scale: narrative to mechanics driven
+Narrative to mechanics driven
+**Game story domination**
+**Player story domination**

-- do you have power over the world
+How much power over the world

 ---

+elevator pitches - Unique story or have a twist or something to say.
+Game is more than one idea.

 #  Story

-- **Story**  tells who and what.
+**Story  tells who and what**
   - Series of events recorded in their chronological order,  sequence of events.
   - Story includes all of the events described that make up a narrative.
+  - What is the topic, what are the issue.

 #  Plot
-- **Plot** tells how.
+**Plot tells how**
   - With story in mind, you can decide how to plot it.
   - Series of events deliberately arranged so as to reveal their dramatic, thematic, and emotional significance, and create tension.

+**Umbrela plot**  we will do x because core plot of genre

 # Narration
-- **Narrative** tells why.
+**Narrative tells why**
   - Interpretation of the events within the story. point of view of the story.

-### Narration types
+ gameplay, dialog, notes, setting, graphics

-- **Explicit** - cutscenes text written
+**Explicit** - cutscenes text written
-- **Implicit** - player must figure out itself
+**Implicit** - player must figure out itself
-- **Emergent** -
+**Emergent** -
-- Environmental narration
+**Environmental narration** -

-### Point of view
+#### Point of view

-- 1st Person - I Me My.
-  - Character is telling the story. connection,m acces to thoughts.
-They share emotions. / in vilan shose you can understand vilan. / strong characterisation
-but: restricted to one chatacter, dificult .filter words to show perspopective of character
+- **1st** -  I / Me / My | Character is telling the story. connection, access to thoughts. share emotions, strong characterization but: restricted to one character, difficult .filter words to show perspective of character
-- 2nd Person - You/Your.
-  - Narrator speak to the reader.
+- **2nd** -  You / Your | Narrator speak to the reader.
-- 3rd Person - She/He Her/His.
-  - External narrator is telling the story.
+- **3rd** -  She / He Her / His | External narrator is telling the story.

-### Narrator
+#### Narrator

+Commentator/Interviewer

 ||||
 |---|---|---|